 Last Updated on

-Opening a company bank account for your LLC is an important step of forming an LLC.
-Adopting a banking resolution (sometimes called a corporate resolution) is a key step in the process of accomplishing this.
+Opening a company bank account for your LLC is an important step of starting a business.
+Adopting a banking resolution document (sometimes called a corporate resolution) is a key step in the process of accomplishing this.

 What is a Banking Resolution?